DevOps-Corner/microservices-on-kubernetes/README.md

 ## Deploying the database ###########

-1. If you are using a real cluseter, go to the the kubernetes/rbac folder and execute:
+1. If you are using a real cluster, go to the the kubernetes/rbac folder and execute:
 `./create_role.sh`

 2. Specify couchbase's password in the "secret.yaml" file and the run: